majate/exjobb-mfa-root/README.md

 ```
 npm start
 ```
-Runs the root configuration in the development mode at port 9000 with hot reload if you edit the code.
+Runs the root configuration in development mode at [http://localhost:9000](http://localhost:9000) with hot reload if you edit the code.
-Open [http://localhost:9000](http://localhost:9000) to view it in the browser.

 The root configuration assumes that the other micro frontends are hosted at the ports defined in the import map in `src/index.ejs`.